alexpetros/talent-services-podcast-challenge/README.md

 # Talent Matrix Podcast Challenge
 ## Setup
-You will need Java 11 and the maven build system installed on your machine.
+You will need Java 11 (or newer) and the maven build system installed on your machine.

 For OSX:
 * Java 11: `brew install openjdk@11`